Comments on "Design of fractional-order variants of complex LMS and NLMS algorithms for adaptive channel equalization": Main Remarks

-where $\bp$ is the cross-correlation between the input and the output, $\mathbf{R}$ is the auto-correlation $N\times N-$matrix of the output $\by$, and $\sigma_\bx^2=E[|d(k)|^2]$ is the average power of the input $\bx$.
-In \cite{CFLMS}, $\sigma_\bx^2$ is defined by $E[d^2(k)]$ (without modulus) which in fact corresponds to the real systems only.
-The correct form of the objective function for the CLMS is well-known (see, e.g., \cite[Eq.
+where $\bp$ is the cross-correlation between the input and the output, $\mathbf{R}$ is the auto-correlation $N\times N-$matrix of the output $\by$, and $\sigma_\bx^2=E[d(k)^2]$.
+Note that $\bx$, $\by$, $d(k)$, and $\bw$ are complex for the CLMS. \begin{proof}[\textbf{Claim 1}] The objective function $J(\bw)$ in \eqref{eq:5} considered for FCLMS is complex valued and does not correspond to the MSE \eqref{eq:3}. \end{proof}

+The actual form of the objective function for the CLMS is well-known (see, e.g., \cite[Eq.
 2.99]{LMSBook1}) and is given by

+Herein, $\Re$ and $\Im$ denote the real and the imaginary parts, respectively.
+The functional $J_{\rm cor}(\bw)$ is convex (hyper-paraboloid) and possesses a unique minimum when $e(k) \to 0$ (see, e.g., \cite{Haykin}).